"Hi, reading these has been somewhat helpful but my situation is slightly different in that I had a very short fling with a guy from work.

 First - you'll definitely want to sign up below and read my Ebook on the two types of men - it will definitely change your perspective on men in a way which is simple and easy to understand - remember there are only TWO types.

-Third - As I mentioned above... you definitely must gather some real information on a guy BEFORE you sleep with him IF you're looking for a long-term relationship.
+Second - As I mentioned above... you definitely must gather some real information on a guy BEFORE you sleep with him IF you're looking for a long-term relationship.
 This is non-negotiable.

 It's a great tool to use to figure out a guy and his characteristics as quickly as possible so you can avoid getting trapped into situations like this again.